 Being effective in mediation means you need to learn how the law applies to your child.
 You may not be a lawyer, but you can learn what a

-free and appropriate public education means.
+means.
 Review your legal rights, such as

-prior written notice and the powerful
+prior written notice

-“stay put” right, which keeps services in place during a dispute.
+, which keeps services in place during a dispute.
 When a school sees that you understand the law, they’re more likely to reach an agreement with you.

 7. Write a 5- to 10-minute opening statement.

 Most mediations give you time to give a statement.
 This is when you briefly tell your side and say what you want.
 Write this in advance.
 Include facts that support your case, as well as any times you believe the school didn’t follow the law.
 You can discuss your concerns and your child’s emotions.
-But don’t attack administrators—focus on your child’s needs.
+But don’t attack administrators — focus on your child’s needs.
 When you decide what to ask for, make sure you understand your rights under the law.